adamhinton/multiplication-table-fun/README.md

 []User can make account
-[]Backend remembers user tables saved in account []display facts under each number where possible: NumberAPI, PokeAPI
+[]Backend remembers user tables saved in account []display facts under each number where possible: NumberAPI, PokeAPI []Relational databases store user info with SQL/Express/Node -[]one table for users: userID, username, email, password(encrypted) -[]one table for numbers: a column for base number, multiplier, and which userID it belongs to []front end calls on the database API when user logs in to find which numbers they saved